clauseHQ/hackathons/README.md

-# Frequently Asked Questions

-## What does Clause do?
+# What does Clause do?
 Why would I use it?

 Clause makes it easy for you to build parameterized legal contracts, parse them to extract machine-readable data, execute them as REST services, and connect them to external data sources.